Chlorambucil

 Chlorambucil, sold under the brand name Leukeran among others, is a chemotherapy medication used to treat chronic lymphocytic leukemia (CLL), Hodgkin lymphoma, and non-Hodgkin lymphoma.
-For CLL it is a preferred treatment.
 It is given by mouth.

 Common side effects include bone marrow suppression.
 Other serious side effects include an increased long term risk of further cancer, infertility, and allergic reactions.
 Use during pregnancy often results in harm to the baby.
 Chlorambucil is in the alkylating agent family of medications.
 It works by blocking the formation of DNA and RNA.

 Chlorambucil was approved for medical use in the United States in 1957.
 It is on the World Health Organization's List of Essential Medicines.
 It was originally made from nitrogen mustard.

 Medical uses

 Chlorambucil's current use is mainly in chronic lymphocytic leukemia, as it is well tolerated by most patients, though chlorambucil has been largely replaced by fludarabine as first-line treatment in younger patients.
 It can be used for treating some types of non-Hodgkin lymphoma, Waldenström macroglobulinemia, polycythemia vera, trophoblastic neoplasms, and ovarian carcinoma.
 Moreover, it also has been used as an immunosuppressive drug for various autoimmune and inflammatory conditions, such as nephrotic syndrome.